kaylendog/kepp/packages/snepsek/README.md

 Command, module, and dynamic permission system for Eris.

+## Goals

+The aim with this project is to create an isomorphic framework for developing bots, eventually targeting [eris](https://github.com/abalabahaha/eris/), [discord.js](https://discord.js.org), and our own in-house [querycord](https://github.com/fuzzyfoxie/kepp/tree/master/packages/querycord).

+This version currently only supports eris, it being the most lightweight (and of course, functional) of the three libraries listed above.

 ## Modules

 A module represents a set of methods, event listeners, and commands that all pertain to a similar functionality, be it fun-related, moderation-related, or something else.